GoogleCloudPlatform/ops-agent/integration_test/README.md

 It's a little tricky to figure out which one(s) to look at first, so here's a guide for that.

-TLDR: start in `build_and_test.txt` to see what failed, then drill down to the corresponding `main_log.txt` from there.
+TLDR: start in `sponge_log.xml` to see what failed, then drill down to the corresponding `main_log.txt` from there.

 Here is the full contents uploaded to the GCS bucket for a single test run.